Freedom of panorama: South Korea

 There was a case in 2008 which concerned an advertisement company's unauthorized use of a building in advertisements.
 Pomato Co., Ltd. used architect Min Gyu-am's "UV House", located in Paju, by their inclusion of the building as the background element of a 2005 television and Internet advertisement for the Kookmin Bank.
 The architect received a rental fee for the place, but he did not grant permission to use its copyright.
 After the advertisements were released, the architect said they used the architectural work without his permission, so he claims for damages.
 In the first trial, the Seoul Central District Court judged that the appearance of the building used in the advertisements is small compared to the whole, so it cannot be seen as a copyright infringement.
 During the second trial, on November 7, 2008, both parties agreed to compensation payment.
 So with the completion of mediation, the second trial ended without a ruling.

+Commercial use of images of the statues of Admiral Yi Sun-sin and King Sejong at Gwanghwamun Square in Seoul, like in advertising and commercial photography, requires prior approval from the Korea Data Agency (K-DATA) and payment of royalties.
+This is part of an agreement between Seoul Metropolitan Government and the rightsholders of the monument: sculptor Kim Yeong-won, who authored the statue of King Sejong, and Kim Namjo, widow of the sculptor who authored the statue of Yi Sun-sin, coinciding with the registration of the statues with the Korea Copyright Commission.
+The royalty payments are directed to "social welfare and homeland projects according to the wishes of the copyright holders."
+No permission is required for personal commemorative photographs.
+Since 2013, all licensing management has been transferred to the Korean Culture and Information Service (KOCIS) of the Ministry of Culture, Sports and Tourism, revoking K-DATA's role in public copyright trust management services.